Fisherman-s-Friend/atmt_2024/assignments/05/ex5_report.md

 Pruning is efficient, focusing on high-scoring hypotheses, but it may lose diversity.
 This method works best in scenarios where the model is confident in its predictions and the best hypotheses are likely to be found early.
 The dynamically adapting beam size stopping criterion maintains more diversity and can recover from intermediate steps where the current best hypothesis might be suboptimal.
 However, it is slower than the pruning method.
 The constant beam size with a maximum length stopping criterion is inefficient but preserves the most diversity.
-It may be useful in cases where word order differs significantly between the source and target languages.
+It may be useful in cases where for example word order differs significantly between the source and target languages, or we translate very domain specifically.